gmr/rejected/docs/consumer.rst

 such as a malformed payload or non-supported properties like ``content-type`` or ``type``.

+If a consumer raises a :py:class:`ProcessingException <rejected.consumer.ProcessingException>`, the message that was being processed will be republished to the exchange specified by the ``ERROR_EXCHANGE`` attribute of the :py:class:`consumer's class <rejected.consumer.Consumer>` using the routing key that was last used for the message.
+The original message body and properties will be used and an additional header ``X-Processing-Exceptions`` will be added that will contain the number of times the message has had a ``ProcessingException`` raised for it.
+In combination with a queue that has ``x-message-ttl`` set and ``x-dead-letter-exchange`` that points to the original exchange for the queue the consumer is consuming off of, you can implement a delayed retry cycle for messages that are failing to process due to external resource or service issues.

 .. note:: If unhandled exceptions are raised by a consumer, they will be caught by rejected, logged, and turned into a :py:class:`ConsumerException <rejected.consumer.ConsumerException>`.

 .. autoclass:: rejected.consumer.ConsumerException
    :members:

 .. autoclass:: rejected.consumer.MessageException
+   :members:

+.. autoclass:: rejected.consumer.ProcessingException
    :members: